Dealing with any student debt is challenging, but what about when the amount is simply overwhelming?

 Consider whether consolidation is right for you.

 One way to make this debt more manageable is by lowering your interest rate.
 Consider consolidating your loan if you’re able to get a lower interest rate.
-Consolidation could also help by making it easier to keep track of things, since multiple loans get combined into one payment, making it less likely that you’ll miss a payment and incur late fees and credit issues.
+Student loan consolidation could also help by making it easier to keep track of things, since multiple loans get combined into one payment, making it less likely that you’ll miss a payment and incur late fees and credit issues.

 However, experts advise never to consolidate your federal loans with your private loans.
 Instead, consolidate separately to a federally consolidated loan and a private consolidated loan.
 But keep in mind that this interest rate might not be lower — it depends on your current credit score and current rates offered.